GeorgeMP388/ramp-up-app/devops-rampup/README.md

 ```
 To complete the challenge, create a branching strategy, provide a diagram of how the git flow works and the commands needed to interact to it for each actor in a software delivery team (developer, design lead, tester)

-*For more information about the challenge go to the team group files(Git challenge File)*

 ### 2. Cloud Environment

 The objective of this challenge is to set up the cloud environment on which the application will run, whether is Azure, AWS or GCP.
 To complete this challenge, create the environments to run the application you cloned in the last environment.

 There are 2 setups.
 Create at least the first one to complete the Challenge.

-#### Azure SetUp 1

-![alt text][azurelogo1]

-[azurelogo1]:AzureSetup1.jpeg "AzureFirstSetUp"

-Some of the steps needed:
- - Create an Azure account
- - Setup a Virtual Network.
- - Create a public and a private subnets.
-Associate them to the Vnet.
- - Create a public IP and a load balancer.
- - Create as Network Security Groups as needed (Security).
- - Setup Virtual Machines for each case.

-#### Azure SetUp 2
-In case you already have some knowledge on Azure basics, this setup is meant to create a high availability architecture.
-This one is optional.
-  ![alt text][azurelogo2]

- [azurelogo2]:AzureSetup2.jpeg "AzureSecondSetUp"

-Additional steps for this setup.
-  - Setup an Azure Application Gateway.
-Consider improve the security using WAF.
-  - Create a new subnet in the second availability zone.
-  - Configure Availability Sets for all virtual machines (Jumpbox is not included).
-  - Evaluate the option to add a new load balancer for the backend service.
-  - Implement a replica set for Azure Database for Mysql.

 ### AWS SetUp 1